banda-larga/datacollector/README.md

-# DataCollector: create datasets from unstructured sources using LLMs
+# DataCollector: create datasets from unstructured sources using LLMs (WIP)

 `Main Idea: A Langchain for data collection.`